deobald/deobald.ca/src/content/essays/2025-12-31-gnome-foundation-executive-strategy-draft.md

 draft: true
 ---

 [Like Nick](https://www.youtube.com/watch?v=dR_Uzf2B-YA&t=106s), I had no idea what happened back in August.
 I worked almost exclusively with Allan Day throughout my 3.5 months at the Foundation.
 Immediately following GUADEC, Allan went on vacation for a couple weeks and during that time the board held a few meetings I wasn't invited to.
 On August 13th, Robert McQueen called me to tell me I "wasn't a good fit."
 I had no idea what that meant.
 The board's half of the decision was never discussed with me and their decision was never explained.
 It's my understanding that Allan was as surprised as I was when he returned from vacation on August 18th.
 My agreement to step down was largely due to the total lack of communication from the board at that time.
 People joke about an Executive Director having "nine bosses", which is its own kind of challenge.
-That challenge really deepens if your bosses don't speak to you.
+That challenge really deepens if those bosses don't speak to you.

 I know what happened to me at GUADEC, at the end of July.
 It was unpleasant.
 But I still don't know what happened in August.
 I probably never will.
+For the time-being, I just want the GNOME community to know that I didn't give up on you.
 If the board opts to hire a staff Executive Director in the future, I sincerely hope they learn to talk through their problems openly before they start recruiting.

 I didn't publish a strategy while I was in the ED role because if there was one thing I heard from every corner of the community it was "DO NOT MAKE ANY PROMISES."
 I took this to heart and generally only spoke about the work the team accomplished once the work was already done.